 This probe, or "Noble Omnifunctional Xiform", begins cataloging its observations.
 These include notes about the various artifacts, places, and events it encounters while traveling this plane of unreality.

 At its core, Nox Bizarre is an artistic expression set against a backdrop of otherworldly curiosities.
 Beyond this, it's a search for that which cannot be found.
 A passing riddle about the value of tangible and intangible things.

 There's a lingo to this place.
 It's definitely multi-cultural.
 There's this strange form of English mixed with and influenced by other languages.
 Things here make some sense, but skirt the edge of the unknowable for visitors.

 Our world is full of advertising, marketing, and commercial ventures.
 I want to explore a landscape where such ridiculousness is pushed even further.
 You'll see billboards that dwarf buildings.
 There's coined currency for almost everything being sold.
 Food brands have hidden agendas, but the additives they put in their products promise great abilities.

 The older I get, the less I understand and the more I see clearly.
 And it always surprises me how fiction holds the power to inform, shape, and clarify reality.

 There is an online component to the zine, a directory of codes which correspond to pages in the zine.
-These codes offer bits of information about the artifacts and places I've collected.
 However, if you don't have the zine yet, I'd recommend avoiding the reveals.